btb-royals/dbb-ranking-parser/README.rst

     $ docker run --rm dbb-ranking-parser get 12345 [{"name": "Team ACME", "rank": 1, …}]

-To spin up the HTTP server on port 8080 of the host machine:
+To spin up the HTTP server on port 7000 of the host machine:

 .. code:: sh

-    $ docker run -p 8080:8080 --rm dbb-ranking-parser serve
+    $ docker run -p 7000:8080 --rm dbb-ranking-parser serve --host 0.0.0.0 --port 8080

 The ``--rm`` option causes a container (but not the image) to be removed after it exits.